eemilhaa/thesis/README.md

 ## Get the latest PDF
-A PDF file with the latest changes is always available for download - Find it in the build artifacts on the Actions tab.
+A PDF file with the latest changes is always available for download - find it in the build artifacts on the Actions tab.
-A new version is built and uploaded automatically with a github action on every push affecting any relevant files.
+A new version is built and uploaded automatically on every push.

 ## Build the document locally
 More frequent builds are necessary to preview changes when writing.